rbaihis/AWS_basics/IAM.md

 - `Programmatic access` authenticates using an `Access Key ID, and Secret Access Key`.
 - **Authentication Best Practices**:
   - Each IAM user has `their own account`, no sharing accounts between multiple users for better audit by user.
+  - Assign Permissions to IAM users `using groups`.
+  - `Grant Least privilege` - this concept refers to `granting the lowest level of permissions` to an IAM identity to begin with, and gradually increase them as the need arises.
+    - most `AWS policies` come with diffirent options regarding the actions that can be performed within the service or resource.</br>
+    **options can include**: list, read, write, permissions management, or tagging.
   - Never sharing or publicly posting either a pw or secret access hey.
   - store access keys and secret access keys securely. preferably in an encrypted file.
   - Disable access keys that have not been used for some time.